 The band patterns we observe here are probably very common in ecology studies investigating species distribution patterns across spatial or temporal gradients.
 The pattern confirms microbial ecological fundamentals, i.e. bacteria have acquired unique adaptations to the environment and occupy either a broad range or very specific niches.
 In our case studies of the 88 soils - and the postmortem mice we confirmed that by using a band table pattern analysis approach, bacterial species show different adaptations to pH and bacterial diversity changes over time during decomposition of mice carcasses.
 The band pattern approach we apply here represents an additional method to visualize differences between microbial communities.

 Based on our observations here, the horseshoe effect appears in dimensionality reduction techniques due to the saturation property of distance metrics.
 While we have only tested a few distance metrics, it is suspected that a vast majority of these distance metrics exhibit the same property, which would also explain why horseshoes are encountered so frequently across many different fields.
 The saturation property has also been observed in multiple other fields, and other studies from different disciplines have come to similar conclusions (5).
+In addition, multiple techniques such as self organizing maps (17) and local linear embedding (18) attempt to avoid this saturation phenomenon by focusing on distances of nearby points.

-(17)(18)In spite of the saturation property of distance metrics, identifying horseshoes is still highly useful for identifying patterns concerning niche differentiation.
-(19)These insights can ultimately guide additional statistical analyses, such as network analyses and indicator taxon analyses to facilitate the targeted characterization of microbial niches.
+In spite of the saturation property of distance metrics, identifying horseshoes is still highly useful for identifying patterns concerning niche differentiation.
+Properly understanding this phenomenon will motivate the use and development of algorithms such as biclustering (19) to uncover underlying band patterns.
+These insights will in effect allow us to identify microbial niches along different environmental conditions.

 Materials and Methods